kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 const (
     // EvictionConditionReasonAwaitingEviction means that this Eviction works as expected and the target
     // is scheduled for an eviction.
-    // This reason is set for the Failed and Evicted condition.
+    // This reason is set for the Failed and TargetEvicted condition.
     EvictionConditionReasonAwaitingEviction EvictionConditionReason = "AwaitingEviction"
     // EvictionConditionReasonEvictionInvalid means that the Eviction is not accepted because the
     // initial configuration is not valid.